Skip to content

 where "username" is your username.

-When working on Biowulf, you can not work on the "login node".
+When working on Biowulf, you cannot work on the "login node".
 Instead, you need to work on a node or nodes that are sufficient for what you are doing.
 For now, you will use the "sinteractive" command to start an interactive session.

 $ sinteractive